alan-turing-institute/autoemulate/paper/paper.md

 | LightGBM | lgbm | 0.6044 | 0.4930 |
 | Second Order Polynomial | sop | 0.8378 | 0.0297 |

-After choosing an emulator based on cross-validation metrics and visualisations, it can be evaluated on the test set, with a default size of 20% of the original dataset.
+After choosing an emulator based on its cross-validation performance, it can be evaluated on the test set, which by default is 20% of the original dataset.
+AutoEmulate provides various visualisations in addition to the metrics.

 ```python
 emulator = ae.get_model("GaussianProcess")